 Admission as a Transfer Student

-Transfer applicants must apply prior to beginning their second year of law school, and transfer no more than 32 semester hours (48 quarter hours).
+Transfer applicants must apply prior to beginning their second year of law school and may transfer no more than 32 semester hours (48 quarter hours).

-A transfer student receives University credit on the following terms:
+A transfer student receives academic credit on the following terms:

-- total number of credit hours transferred may not exceed the number of credit hours earned during the first year by University law students;
+- total number of credit hours transferred may not exceed the number of credit hours earned during the first year by Texas Law students;

-- transfer credit is not given for any course in which the student earned a grade of less than C, or its equivalent, as determined by the dean; and
+- transfer credit is not given for any course in which the student earned a grade of less than C, or its equivalent as determined by the Assistant Dean of Student Affairs; and

 - a CR grade is recorded for all transferred work.

 Please note that transfer students may not qualify for Order of the Coif upon graduation because of the organization’s limitations on grades recorded as credit.

 See the “University” section of the General Information Catalog.